pdstools.explanations.ExplanationsUtils

 get_context_keys()

-get_df(context_infos: List[ContextInfo] | None = None, with_partition_col: bool = False) polars.DataFrame
+get_df(context_infos: list[ContextInfo] | None = None, with_partition_col: bool = False) polars.DataFrame

 Get the DataFrame filtered by the provided context information.